MARATHON START LINE

 Marathon participants will also have the option of taking the North Shore Scenic Railroad to the start line.

 These transportation options are for PARTICIPANTS ONLY, and your race bib must be visible to board.
-NOTE: Participants will be asked to choose their preferred loading location via email in mid-May.
-Please look for this email and respond as soon as possible — it greatly helps our transportation team in creating its plan for race morning.
+NOTE: Participants will be asked to choose their preferred loading location via email in early May.
+Please look for this email and make your selection in Race Roster — it greatly helps our transportation team in creating its plan for race morning.

 Please click HERE for more information on loading times and other information on start line transportation.